-Minnesota Constitution provides: That the secretary of state is an officer in the executive department; to qualify as secretary of state a person must be a qualified voter, twenty-one years old, and elected by the people (Article V).
+The Minnesota Constitution provides that the secretary of state is an officer in the executive department; to qualify as secretary of state a person must be a qualified voter, at least 21 years old, and elected by the people (Article V).

 Office of The Secretary | Elections & Voting | Business, Nonprofit & UCC | Notary, Apostille & Authentications

 Safe at Home |Open Commissions & Appointments | Forms & Publications | Kids & Students | Contact Us | Terms & Conditions